 More pages in this section

-Who would of thought so many problems can occur in our forefoot?
+Who would have thought so many problems can occur in our forefoot?
 At Foundation Podiatry Townsville we treat a wide range of problems associated with forefoot pain and deformity.

 A Morton’s Neuroma is a common cause of forefoot pain, usually characterised by shooting, burning sensations from the ball of the foot extending into the toes.
 A neuroma normally develops between 3rd and 4th metatarsal head from increased pressure on the nerve sheath.
 Usually due to a collapsed metatarsal arch and tight fitting footwear often makes it worse.
 Treatment may involve avoiding aggravating footwear, stretching the toes and re-creating the metatarsal arch to offload pressure from the aggravated neuroma.
 If conservative treatment is not successful this would suggest the neuroma is very large in size, then ultrasound-guided cortisone injection, nerve ablation or neuroma surgery maybe required.
 The earlier conservative treatment is introduced the greater chance of avoiding big needles and surgery!